National Airlines Flight 27

-National Airlines Flight 27 was a scheduled passenger flight between Miami, Florida and San Francisco, California with intermediate stops at New Orleans, Louisiana; Houston, Texas; and Las Vegas, Nevada, in the United States.
+National Airlines Flight 27 was a scheduled passenger flight between Miami, Florida, and San Francisco, California, in the United States, with intermediate stops at New Orleans, Houston and Las Vegas.

-On November 3, 1973, the aircraft servicing the flight, a McDonnell Douglas DC-10-10 with the tail number N60NA, experienced an uncontained engine failure, causing significant damage to the aircraft.
+On November 3, 1973, the aircraft involved, a McDonnell Douglas DC-10-10 with the tail number N60NA (as Barbara), experienced an uncontained engine failure, causing significant damage to the plane.
 The aircraft later managed to make a safe emergency landing at the Albuquerque International Sunport.
-One passenger was ejected from the aircraft at cruising altitude, in addition to minor injuries sustained by 24 passengers.
+One passenger died after being ejected from the aircraft at cruising altitude, in addition to minor injuries sustained by twenty-four passengers.
+It was the first fatal accident involving a DC-10.

 Flight crew

-The crew consisted of Captain William R. Broocke (age 54), employed by National Airlines since 1946, who had qualified to fly the DC-10 in 1972 and accumulated 21,853 flight hours in his career with 801 hours on the DC-10; First Officer Edward H. Saunders (33), employed by National Airlines since 1965, with 7,086 flight hours of which 445 hours were on the DC-10; and Flight Engineer Golden W. Hanks (55), employed by National Airlines since 1950, with 17,814 flight hours of which 1,252 flight hours were on the DC-10.
+The captain of Flight 27 was William R. Broocke, who had been employed by National Airlines since 1946 and had qualified to fly the McDonnell Douglas DC-10 in 1972, accumulating 21,853 flight hours during his career with 801 hours on the DC-10.
+First Officer Edward H. Saunders, had been employed by National Airlines since 1965, with 7,086 flight hours of which 445 hours were on the DC-10.
+Flight Engineer Golden W. Hanks, employed by National Airlines since 1950, with 17,814 flight hours of which 1,252 flight hours were on the DC-10.